ihexxa/quickshare/README.md

 ## Features

 - File Management
-  - No client needed
-  - No limit on file size
+  - Support uploading, downloading, creating, deleting and moving files and folders
-  - Stop and resume uploading/downloading in the middle
+  - Resumable uploading and downloading
+  - Only browser is needed
-  - Share directories to others
+  - Share directories to others, including anonymous
-  - Scan QR codes to download files/visit sharing folders/visit site
+  - Scan QR codes to visit sharing folders
   - Upload hundreds of files at once
   - Steaming uploading: make it work behind CDN or reverse proxy
   - Files can also be managed from OS
 - User Management
   - Support multiple users
+  - Each user has a role (user/admin)
   - User home directory
   - Per-user download & upload speed limiting
   - Per-user space quota